da-rth/yasb/README.md

 - Customisable User Interface via CSS stylesheet
 - Customisable widgets via YAML Configuration file
 - Informative Configuration File Validation
+- Reserve desktop space on Windows (just like the Windows taskbar does!)
 - [Komorebi Window Manager](https://github.com/LGUG2Z/komorebi) Integration
 - A variety of built-in widgets including:
   - Active Window Title Widget
   - Battery Widget
   - Clock Widget
   - Memory Widget
+  - and more to come
 - Custom widgets
   - Capable of running command-line executables
   - Can be used to interact with HTTP APIs via the likes of cURL